ioaniu/Tuning-Filter/1-BPNNQN-FilterTuning/README.md

-# Intelligent-Methods-of-Tuning-Filter

----

----
-## 1. A Intelligent Method of Tuning Filter Based on Q-Learning

-#### BPNNQN-FilterTuning
+# BPNNQN-FilterTuning

 A Intelligent Method of Tuning Filter Based on Q-Learning

-*Installation Dependencies:*
+### Installation Dependencies:
 * Python 2.7
 * Keras 1.0

 ### Directories included in the toolbox

-`1-BPNNQN-FilterTuning/ai/`   - Back Propagation Neural Network with Keras.
+`ai/`   - Back Propagation Neural Network with Keras.

-`1-BPNNQN-FilterTuning/cavityfilter/`  - The environment of tuning filter by simulating.
+`cavityfilter/`  - The environment of tuning filter by simulating.

-`1-BPNNQN-FilterTuning/data/`  - Data used by simulating the environment of tuning filter.
+`data/`  - Data used by simulating the environment of tuning filter.

-`1-BPNNQN-FilterTuning/memory/`  - Utility functions used to sorce parameters.
+`memory/`  - Utility functions used to sorce parameters.

-`1-BPNNQN-FilterTuning/log/` - Save the log files in which processes are recorded.
+`log/` - Save the log files in which processes are recorded.

-`1-BPNNQN-FilterTuning/documents/` - Published papers.
+`documents/` - Published papers.

-*Algorithm*
+### Algorithm

 >
 > Initialize replay memory *D* to capacity N